Search by Provider Name

 P:EAR

-Provides a drop-in center that offers arts & music, mentoring, educational, and outdoor recreational programs.
+Provides a drop-in center that offers arts and music, mentoring, educational, and outdoor recreational programs.
 Additional supportive services include bus tickets, haircuts, clothing, and support for pregnancy and parenting.
 Also offer cooking classes, as well as breakfast and lunch meals.
-Accepts food and supply donations.
+Accepts donations of food, clothing, and camping gear.

 338 NW 6th Avenue